 Social work seniors at UNCG have the opportunity to study abroad in Denmark, Belgium, or Spain through The Global Work with Immigrant Kids (GWIK) Project (see Chancellor’s Report).
 The GWIK Project is designed to educate new social work practitioners for work with immigrant and refugee children and families.
 Social work students participate in semester-long exchanges, which involves intensive language instruction, a 15-week field internship, and additional courses, including one web-based course.

 Social work students apply fall semester of the junior year for study abroad fall semester of their senior year.

-The study abroad opportunities with the GWIK Project are available at:
+Study abroad opportunities with the GWIK Project

 - Plantjin (Antwerp, Belgium)